Wildlands Trust - Willow Brook Farm Preserve, 99 Barker St, Pembroke, MA 02359, USA

 Habitats and Wildlife

 Abundant wildlife make their home here in the Herring Brook Valley.
-Even though it lies 11 river miles upstream of the ocean, the freshwater marsh has water levels that rise and fall with the tides.
+Even though it is 11 river miles upstream from the ocean, the freshwater marsh has water levels that rise and fall with the tides.
 More than 2,000 acres of undeveloped land and freshwater swamp provide an ideal habitat for mammals, amphibians, and birds — both common species and also those deemed “at risk” by Partners In Flight.

 In the spring, this is a great place to observe migrating species such as warblers (various types), ruffed grouse, woodcock, indigo bunting and great blue heron.
 Listen for the hoots of owls.
 You might spy a river otter, spotted turtle, beaver, coyote, or deer.
 And be sure to look for the Allegheny Mound Ants!
 They create mounds up to 1 foot high and 3 feet wide, which are hard to miss in the open meadow.
 Just don’t get too close — they bite!